 - Moist chamber due to saliva (irritant contact dermatitis), may be due to hypersalivation or insufficient mouth closure

 - Moist chamber due to closed folds

 - As a secondary effect in other lip eczema e.g. atopic eczema

 - Syphilis (primary effect or also plaques muqueuses, do not forget to look for)

 - Favoured by diabetes, iron deficiency (Plummer-Vinson syndrome), vitamin B12 deficiency.

 An erythematous inflammation is first found on one or both commissures, then the focus crusts over and rhagades form with surrounding inflammation.
 This may involve the follicle-bearing skin.

 - Typical clinical picture

-Commissures of the lips, often on both sides, can also affect the surrounding skin.
+Commissures of the lips, often on both sides, may also involve surrounding skin.

-- Drainage of wrinkles, anecdotally with hyaluronic acid injection or botulinum toxin
+- Drying of wrinkles (anecdotally for age/anatomical deep furrows with hyaluronic acid injection or botulinum toxin)